 - Entrepreneurship — LEI participants are experimenting by creating enterprises at a young age.
 They are taking action toward implementing their business plans, to become job creators for tomorrow.
 About 25% of the LEI participants have some form of current self-employment, a 2x improvement compared to the peer group.

 - Community Engagement — A higher number of LEI participants are actively engaged in their communities; 60% for LEI-1 and 70% for LEI-1+ compared to 52% for the control group.
 Within each population, their time commitment is comparable.

 - Pay-it-Forward (PIF) — The program encourages alumni to share their LEI knowledge with the wider community.
 A poll conducted over 65 LEI participants who have attended the Annual Summit in the last few years shows sustained efforts to transfer learned skills to the community.
 53 students and 12 teachers from Kenya and Tanzania have directly impacted over 20,000 lives in the last 4 years by forming after school clubs/CBOs to conduct trainings in various areas of youth skills development, namely, personal development, leadership, job readiness and entrepreneurship.

 - Quality of Life — LEI participants are assessing their quality of life more critically, especially amongst the LEI-1+ group.
 They are exhibiting a higher tendency to pay for others and have more influence within their families.

 The report’s data is proof not just of LEI’s success, but its ability to put us one step closer towards our vision of impacting 1 million youth by 2020.

 To read or download the LEI Outcome Report, click here.

 Support our youth as they get ready to make a place for themselves beyond the classroom.
-All contributions up to August 31st will be matched 1:1.
 Click here to know more.